eriknyquist/duckargs/README.rst

 ``DUCKARGS_PRINT``
 ##################

-By default, ``duckargs`` generates a program that prints all provided arguments/options, so that you can see all the corresponding attribute names on the object returned by ``argparse``.
+By default, ``duckargs`` generates a program that prints all provided arguments/options to stdout after argument parsing is complete.
-If you want to disable this and generate programs with the print statements, set ``DUCKARGS_PRINT=0`` in your environment variables.
+If you want to disable this and generate programs without the print statements, set ``DUCKARGS_PRINT=0`` in your environment variables.

 ``DUCKARGS_COMMENT``